-This topic describes the specifications for selecting character sets in OceanBase Database.
+This topic describes the character set specifications in OceanBase Database.

 Note

-- To support seamless migration, OceanBase Database treats
+- To ensure seamless data migration, OceanBase Database considers

-Set the character set when you create a tenant.
+Set the character set when creating a tenant

-"charset=gbk"in the CREATE TENANT statement to set the character set, as shown in the following example:create tenant oracle replica_num = 1, resource_pool_list =('pool1'), charset = gbk set ob_tcp_invited_nodes = '%', ob_compatibility_mode = 'oracle', parallel_servers_target = 10, ob_sql_work_area_percentage = 20, secure_file_priv = "";Select GBK as the character set when you create a tenant in OCP.
+"charset=gbk"parameter to the create tenant statement.
+Here is an example:create tenant oracle replica_num = 1, resource_pool_list =('pool1'), charset = gbk set ob_tcp_invited_nodes = '%', ob_compatibility_mode = 'oracle', parallel_servers_target = 10, ob_sql_work_area_percentage = 20, secure_file_priv = "";You can select the gbk character set when you create a tenant in the OCP console.

 Notice

-- In Oracle mode, the character set is specified at the tenant level.
-In a tenant whose character set is set to GBK, the char, varchar2, and clob fields in all user tables are of the GBK character set.
-However, char, varchar2, and other fields in system tables are still of the UTF8 character set.
+- In Oracle mode, the character set is set at the tenant level.
+In a gbk tenant, all char, varchar2, and clob columns in user tables use the gbk character set, and char and varchar2 columns in system tables retain the utf8 character set.

-The client (link) character set is a character set used for the interaction between the client and the server.
+The client (link) character set is the character set configured for interactions between the client and server.

-The client sends SQL strings to the server for execution.
-The server then returns the execution results to the client.
-In this process, the server must know the character set used by the client to correctly parse and execute the SQL strings and return the results.
-In different environments, the client can be OBClient, JDBC, or OCI.
-The client character set is also called the link character set.
+The client sends SQL strings to the server for execution and receives the execution results from the server.
+The server needs to know the client's character set to correctly parse, execute, and return results.
+The client can be obclient, JDBC, or OCI in different environments.
+Therefore, the client character set is also referred to as the link character set.

-If the client character set is GBK, the server parses and executes the received SQL statements based on GBK.
+If the client character set is gbk, the server parses and executes the received SQL statement using the gbk character set;

 Permanent modification

-character_set_connection: specifies the connection character set.
-In an Oracle tenant, set this parameter to the same value as that of character_set_client.
+character_set_connection: the connection character set.
+In Oracle mode, it is recommended to set this parameter to the same value as character_set_client.

-character_set_results: specifies the character set of the results returned by the server to the client.
+character_set_results: the character set of the results returned from the server to the client.

 Temporary modification (valid only for the current session):